emmyileeva/Workbook-2/README.md

 - How to keep console output clean and readable
 - How to use `String.split()` and arrays to parse flexible user input
 - How to use for, while, and do-while loops effectively
-- How to use Thread.sleep() to add delays in loop execution
+- How to use `Thread.sleep()` to add delays in loop execution
+- How to use `StringBuilder` to build and format dynamic strings
+- How to create and use custom classes, constructors, getters, and setters
+- How to store and manipulate objects in arrays
+- How to design menu-driven applications using `switch` statements
+- How to write modular code by breaking tasks into methods
+- How to filter and search object data based on user-defined criteria